 Where the company does not report in line with the dispatch date reporting requirements, this should be reflected in the confidence grade.
-The company should include in its commentary the reasons for the confidence awarded.
+The company should include in its commentary the reasons for the confidence grade awarded.

-The company should also include any actions planned to report in line with the reporting requirements in future.
-Where actions were identified in AIR08, updates should be provided on these in the company AIR09 commentary.
+The company should also include any actions planned to improve future recording and reporting.
+Where actions were identified in AIR09, updates should be provided on these in the company AIR10 commentary.